jianjieluo/dotfiles/README.md

 ---

+## 3. Notice

+1. When config the icons, it is needed to add ppa to the system so you need to press enter to confirm timely, or it will be blocked.

+---

-## 3. Further Personal Config and Some References
+## 4. Further Personal Config and Some References

 As for me, I still need to config `atom editor` and `Chinese Pinyin Input` after using this tool, maybe I will make it auto in the future.
 Some references below are in Chinese.